ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_DCvEdge1.md

     ![](/images/Deploying_DC_vEdge1/15_dropdown_browse.png)
 14. Choose the **Internet** Network and click on OK.
 Make sure the Network Adapters match with the second image below and click on OK again
+    {% include warning.html content="The Network Adapter mapping might vary based on the version of vEdge being deployed.
+Sometimes, trial and error is the easiest way to figure out which Network Adapter maps to which interface on the vEdge" %}

     ![](/images/Deploying_DC_vEdge1/16_chooseinternet_ok_ok.PNG)